oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       - Process AWS Events
       - Replace CRON
       - Perform ETL jobs
+      - Note: S3 has the ability to trigger a Lambda function whenever a new object appears in a bucket
     - **Cost:**
       - Charged by the number of requests to functions and code execution time
       - $0.20 per 1,000,000 requests
     - **Performance:**
       - Process events within milliseconds
       - Latency higher for cold start
-      - Retains a function instance and resuses it to serve subsequent requests, versus creating new copy
+      - Retains a function instance and reuses it to serve subsequent requests, versus creating new copy
     - **Durability and Availability:**
       - No maintenance windows or scheduled downtime
       - On failure, Lambda synchronously responds with an exception